youpeiyan/face_mask_mandate/README.md

 README

+The following data and the code instruction are for the paper:</br>
+Yan, Y., Bayham, J., Richter, A. et al. Risk compensation and face mask mandates during the COVID-19 pandemic.
+Sci Rep 11, 3174 (2021). https://doi.org/10.1038/s41598-021-82574-w

 1. We use both public datasets and purchased datasets for this research.
 The step-by-step data importing and cleaning steps are shown in the files:

 **FM_import.do** <br/>